If you have made a profit or a loss from investing in the last 12 months you need to disclose your that to the Australian Taxation Office (ATO).

 Decide what CGT event has happened - CGT events are the different types of transactions or events that may result in a capital gain or capital loss.
 For example, selling some shares would be a CGT event.

 Work out the time of the CGT event - The timing of a CGT event is important because it determines which income year you show your capital gain or capital loss in.
 If you sell or dispose of an asset to someone else, the CGT event happens when you enter into the contract of sale.

 Calculate your gain or loss - There are three ways to determine whether you have made a loss or gain: indexation method, discount method or other method.
 There is a specific reason for using each.
-Look at the to determine which method applies to you.
+Look at the ATO’s personal investor guide to determine which method applies to you.